TAHJones/avengers-top-trumps/README.md

   </a>
 </div>

 On the tablet layout both the hero and villain cards are visible and placed side by side.
-The dot navigation elements are hidden because they are too small to use on smaller screens and only the arrows are available to select a superhero character.
+The dot navigation elements are hidden because they are too small to use on smaller screens so only the arrows are available to select a superhero character.

 Mobile Layout: